In this article, we will quickly discuss how to develop a simple Spring boot 2 application using Java-based configuration.

-We use @Configuration and @Bean annotations to develop spring boot 2 standalone in-memory application.
-Note that we haven't used @Service or @Component annotation in this example. (annotation based configuration)
+We use @Configuration and @Bean annotations to develop a spring boot standalone in-memory application.

 Read more about @SpringBootApplication annotation on Spring Boot @SpringBootApplication Annotation with Example